browserengineering/book/book/accessibility.md

 ==============

-Typically, the screen reader is a separate application from the browser,[^why-diff] with which the browser communicates through OS-specific APIs.
+Typically, the screen reader is a separate application from the browser[^why-diff] the browser communicates with through OS-specific APIs.
 To keep this book platform-independent and demonstrate more clearly how screen readers interact with the accessibility tree, our discussion of screen reader support will instead include a minimal screen reader integrated directly into the browser.

 But should our built-in screen reader live in the `Browser` or each `Tab`?
-Modern browsers implement it in the `Browser`, so we'll do that too.^[And therefore the browser thread in our multi-threaded browser.]
+Modern browsers generally talk to screen readers from  something like the `Browser`, so we'll do that too.^[And therefore the browser thread in our multi-threaded browser.]
-This is sensible for a couple of reasons.
-One is that screen readers need to describe not just the tab contents but also browser chrome interactions, and doing it all in one place makes it easier to present everything seamlessly to the user.
-But the most critical reason is that since real-world screen readers tend to be in the OS, *and their APIs are almost always synchronous*, those APIs have to be serviced on the same thread.
-So the browser thread needs to interact with the screen reader without the main thread's help.^[I suppose you could temporarily synchronize all threads, but that's a really bad idea, not only because it's very slow, but also is likely to cause deadlocks unless the browser engineer is extremely careful.
-Most browsers these days are also multi-process, which makes it even harder.]

 So the very first thing we need to do is send the tab's accessibility tree over to the browser thread.
 That'll be a straightforward extension of the commit concept introduced in [Chapter 12][ch12-commit].
 First we'll add the tree to `CommitData`:

 ``` {.python replace=accessibility_tree)/accessibility_tree%2c%20focus)}
 class CommitData: